-- Customer within campaigns includes / doesn't include: This is a default rule, and we recommend keeping it in most cases.
+- Contact within campaigns includes / doesn't include: This is a default rule, and we recommend keeping it in most cases.
 This prevents the customer from entering the same campaign multiple times with different orders, carts, memberships, or subscriptions.
 For example, our abandoned cart campaigns use this rule by default: customers should never receive duplicated emails for an abandonment series, so they can only be in the campaign with one cart at a time.
 However, you may want to delete this rule for other objects.
-Another example: you want to send a thank you note for every order — in this case, you'd want to allow the customer to enter the campaign with every order, even if they've placed them close together.
+Another example: you want to send a thank you note for every order — in this case, you'd want to allow the contact to enter the campaign with every order, even if they've placed them close together.

 b.
-You only want to prevent customers from re-entering if they've received all emails, but allow re-entry otherwise (you'd use a "doesn't include any of" version of the rule).
+You only want to prevent contact from re-entering if they've received all emails, but allow re-entry otherwise (you'd use a "doesn't include any of" version of the rule).
 This would work only if you're using a campaign that allows early exit, such as a cart recovery campaign (which exits the customer if they purchase).

 Avoid the spam folder